devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

        valid_lft forever preferred_lft forever
 ```

-As you can see, the TAP interface `tap0` has been created and has the gateway address that we set in the `main` function of our application (192.168.115.1).
+As you can see, the TAP interface named `tap0` has been created and is using the gateway address *192.168.115.1* that we set in the `main` function of our application.
-The broadcast address of the TAP interface also matches our configured netmask (255.255.255.0).
+The broadcast address *255.255.255.0* of the TAP interface also matches our configured netmask.

 You can also see that the actual IP address of our application is not shown in the output of `ip addr show`.
 This is expected, because the command only shows the network interface, but not any hosts on these networks.

-In conclusion, after the application creates the TAP interface, our host is connected to another "virtual" network, which is completely separate from the other host network interfaces.
-Therefore, we have to choose a network configuration for this interface, which is not used by any other interface on the host.
+To sum it up: After the application creates the TAP interface, our host is connected to a new network, which is completely separate from the other host network interfaces.
+Keep in mind that the gateway address (and netmask) for this interface must not be used by any other network interface on the host system, otherwise the network configuration will be broken.

 ## Set the interface up to start operation
 Finally, we enable the interface in lwIP by calling `netif_set_up`: